 Drinks: $40 (in a local bar a beer costs $2 and a soft drink between $0.30 – $0.50)

 Safari with tip (including a night before and after in Arusha): $1500

 Whale Shark diving on Mafia: $60

 Visit to Prison Island: $11

-- Assume the worst when arriving into Tanzania and expect delays and, possibly lost luggage.
+- Assume the worst when arriving in Tanzania and expect delays and, possibly, lost luggage.
 We experienced both which resulted in us missing our connection flight to Mafia and having to book another one.
-We met lots of tourists who experienced the same and didn’t leave enough time for their connection flight/ferry to the islands.
+We met lots of tourists who experienced the same and didn’t leave enough time for their connecting flight/ferry to the islands.
 Keep your valuables and a change of clothes in your hand luggage.

 - Most of the ATMs in Tanzania can be found in the main towns and cities.
 It’s worth having plenty of cash on you.
 The maximum you will be able to take out from an ATM is $200.

-- On lots of occasions, people will try to over charge you.
+- In the tourist areas, people will try to overcharge you when visiting local restaurants and bars or booking tours from beach boys.
 If you are ever unsure, ask a friendly local what they pay and this will give you a guide.